Factitious disorder imposed on another: Signs and symptoms

-The perpetrator continues the abuse because maintaining the child in the role of patient satisfies the abuser's needs.
-The cure for the victim is to separate the child completely from the abuser.
-When parental visits are allowed, sometimes there is a disastrous outcome for the child.
-Even when the child is removed, the perpetrator may then abuse another child: a sibling or other child in the family.
+The perpetrator with FDIA continues the abuse because maintaining the child in the role of 'patient' satisfies the abuser's unmet emotional needs.
+Generally, the cure for the victim is to be separated completely from the abuser and to receive necessary emotional support from other loved ones and adequate treatment, such as therapy.
+When (or if) parental visits are later allowed, sometimes there is a disastrous outcome for the child upon encountering their abuser, especially when the child has reached an age (e.g. adolescence) whereby he or she has been made aware of what occurred to them.
+The impact of having a parent or caretaker with FDIA on the victim can therefore be extremely traumatic, as the child previously believed their caretaker to be a genuinely loving and trustworthy adult.
+The betrayal and loss of their parental figure can cause immense emotional distress.
+Unfortunately, even if one child or victim is removed from the perpetrator, the perpetrator may then seek to abuse another child or family member: a sibling or even other child who still remains in the family.
+This may be more likely if the perpetrator has not, or refused to, engage in mental health treatment.

-Factitious disorder imposed on another can have many long-term emotional effects on a child.
-Depending on their experience of medical interventions, a percentage of children may learn that they are most likely to receive the positive parental attention they crave when they are playing the sick role in front of health care providers.
+Factitious disorder imposed on another can have many long-term emotional effects on a child who has been victimized.
+Depending on their experience of medical interventions, some children may learn that they are most likely to receive the positive parental attention they naturally crave only when they are playing the 'sick' role in front of health care providers.
 Several case reports describe Munchausen syndrome patients suspected of themselves having been FDIA victims.
 Seeking personal gratification through illness can thus become a lifelong and multi-generational disorder in some cases.
-In stark contrast, other reports suggest survivors of FDIA develop an avoidance of medical treatment with post-traumatic responses to it.
+In stark contrast, other reports suggest that survivors of FDIA can develop a severe avoidance of medical treatment or medical professionals, sometimes experiencing post-traumatic responses to it.

+Caregiver

-The adult caregiver who has abused the child often seems comfortable and not upset over the child's hospitalization.
+The adult 'caregiver' who has abused the child often seems comfortable, pleased, and generally not upset over the child's hospitalization.
 While the child is hospitalized, medical professionals must monitor the caregiver's visits to prevent an attempt to worsen the child's condition.
 In addition, in many jurisdictions, medical professionals have a duty to report such abuse to legal authorities.